George R. Dale: Opposition to the Ku Klux Klan

 Several KKK members took legal action against Dale.
 In 1923, Dale wrote that a judge of the Delaware County Circuit Court, Clarence W. Dearth, was a KKK member who engaged in illegal jury selection practices and gave lower sentences to KKK members.
 That March, Dearth sentenced Dale to a 90-day jail sentence and a $500 fine for libel and for indirect contempt of the court.
 Dale wrote about his court hearing in the following week's newspaper.
 Dearth ruled that this was direct contempt of the court and increased the sentence to 180 days.
 On appeal, the Indiana Supreme Court ruled against Dale, saying, "the truth of the article is not a matter of defense."
-Indiana citizens petitioned the state legislature to impeach Dearth for violating the First Amendment right to freedom of the press.
+Indiana citizens petitioned the state legislature to impeach Dearth for violating the First Amendment right to freedom of the press, but the impeachment trial acquitted him on all 21 charges.
 Dale appealed to the Supreme Court of the United States, which dismissed the case on a technicality.
 Dale was pardoned by Governor Edward L. Jackson—a KKK member—after two days in jail.

 Several national publications, including the New York World, The Chicago Tribune, and the Hearst newspapers, opposed the court's ruling on the grounds of freedom of the press.
 They raised money for Dale's legal defense fund.
-The coverage gave Dale national recognition and led to a large increase in revenue for the newspaper.
+The coverage gave Dale national recognition and led to a large increase in revenue for the newspaper, which reached nearly 18,000 subscribers.
 Democratic and Republican newspapers, as well as Dale himself, presented him as a hero.
 Reports resurfaced of the 1922 attack.
 He asserted that he had killed a KKK member during this attack, and his reenactment of it in a Chicago newspaper was widely circulated.
 To strengthen this image, he wore a hat with what he said was a KKK-inflicted bullet hole and displayed KKK hoods in his house.
 The media also reported on gunshots at Dale's house in 1926, attributing this to the KKK.
 However, Dale blamed this attack on bootleggers, and the KKK's presence in Muncie had declined.
 The Post-Democrat infrequently reported on the KKK by this time.

 Dale received physical and verbal attacks and eventually had to print the newspaper outside of Indiana.
 He wrote of his anti-KKK reporting, "I lost my advertising, most of my subscribers, my home, my liberty, and every dollar I had in the world."
 However, according to historian Ron F. Smith, the KKK caused only a part of his financial issues, as the newspaper had gained subscribers and did not significantly lose advertising after it began reporting on the subject.
+During this time, Dale also ran in the Democratic primary in the 1928 Indiana gubernatorial election.
+He received the third-most votes but was unsuccessful in the party convention, receiving support only from Delaware County's delegation.